What about London?

 Drinking fluoridated water reduces cavities by about 25% in children and adults.3 The small amount of fluoride in saliva bathes the teeth, stopping or even reversing the damaging effects that acids found in the food and beverages we consume can have on tooth enamel.

-Research into the health effects of water fluoridation has been ongoing for over 70 years.
-Over 90 well-respected national and international organizations support fluoridation:
+Drinking water that has been fluoridated to the optimal level for dental health is not associated with adverse health effects.
+Research into the health effects of water fluoridation has been going on for more than 70 years.
+There are more than 90 well-respected national and international organizations that support water fluoridation, including:

 - World Health Organization

 - FDI World Dental Federation

 - Centers for Disease Control and Prevention, USA